ThroneofGM/Backend_Capstone/Readme.txt

 This is the capstone project for Meta Backend Developer Professional Certification.

+Before testing, do create a virtual env, install the requirement.
 The api paths that are to be tested  are:
 /restaurant/menu/
 /restaurant/booking/